lxhan/lxhan.github.io/content/work/techlabs.md

 **What I did:**

-- Maintained legacy PHP backend for dating app.
+- Successfully maintained the legacy PHP backend of a dating app, ensuring seamless user experiences.
-- Assisted with moving backend to Kotlin.
+- Assisted in migrating the backend to Kotlin, leveraging my experience in multiple programming languages.
-- Developed dashboards for service metrics.
+- Developed data-driven dashboards to effectively monitor service metrics and improve overall performance.

 **Website: [nextmatch.kr](https://nextmatch.kr)**